EliseWindbloom/audio2vmd/README.md

 - Video: "[audio2vmd demonstration](https://vimeo.com/989158449)"

 ![gui1](audio2vmd/img/gui1.png)

+## New features in version 12
+  - Special Characters handling - should be able to handle non-english file paths much better now.
+  - The "Run" becomes a "Force Stop" button after clicking on it.
+Click on "Force Stop" to force the app to stop processing the audio/vmd files.
+  - Extras Tab - This lets you do extra operations without needing a audio file:
+    - Optimize most any VMD
+    - Send lips data straight from one VMD file to another VMD file.
+  - One at a time GUI - The gui now process batch list audio files one at a time, which seems to grealy reduce the memory requirements when running a batch of audio files.

+  -

 ## Credits
 Nawota for the c# Lipsync plugin that this project is loosely based on.
 This repository was first inspired by the original automatic lipsync guide by [Vayanis](https://www.youtube.com/watch?v=ozKBYGiyPJE)